Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/how-audit-logging-works.md

 <a id="details-in-syslog-json-format"></a>
-## Details Included in the Syslog JSON Format
+## Details Included in the syslog JSON Format
 You can configure Qumulo Core to format audit log messages in the syslog JSON format.
 The fields in this format are similar to [the fields that the syslog CSV format provides](#details-in-syslog-csv-format), with the following exceptions.

 {% include note.html content="The syslog JSON format isn't available in the Web UI." %}